-• Two year financial forecasts have been prepared, capturing all operating and capital cashflows and associated funding cashflows.
-These cashflows eliminate the 'high risk' cashflows such as grant income and sales income and each of these demonstrate to the Board that cash remains positive over forthcoming period up to March 2025, without the need to secure any further funding than what is already in place and secured.
+- Two year financial forecasts have been prepared, capturing all operating and capital cashflows and associated funding cashflows.
+These cashflows eliminate the 'high risk' cashflows such as grant income and sales income and each of these demonstrate to the Board that cash remains positive over forthcoming period up to March 2025, without the need to secure any further funding than what is already in place and secured. - Stress testing has been carried out and reviewed by the Board on the approved business plans.